osamaa-mustafa/FYP-Management-System/README.md

 This project uses concepts of Object Oriented Programming and filing.
 It is a Full fledge Final Year Project Management System.
 It contains all the related functions.
+The report.docx file contains all the information about modules and how to use.